This is the second of a two-part article. The first part of how to create shareable social media content is here.

 Not surprisingly, the length of a Facebook or Twitter post, or a Pinterest headline has a huge impact on whether people click through and, particularly for Twitter, whether they re-share it.

-Kevan Lee researched the the ideal length of social media posts and has some interesting data to share.
+Kevan Lee researched the the ideal length of social media posts and found that basically, the old adage

 less is best,

 For Twitter, despite being the medium that most limits your length, your engagement is highest with tweets between 70 and 100 characters -- more than on the other channels.
 This gets you close to 20% more engagement than shorter tweets.

 There's also a tactical reason to keep your tweets shorter than the maximum 140 characters.
 If you are tweeting your posts, you want to allow for re-tweets.
 Someone sharing your post will add RT@yourusername at the beginning, so there are fewer characters to play with than in your original tweet.

 Keeping it short allows readers to share you in your original words, keeping all, or at least most, of your original message in their re-tweet.

 Twitter is first and foremost a game of headlines; it's about conveying the most succinct information in the smartest way possible, and while the key to this is brevity, too brief and you lose the enticement.